Current Gallery: Sci-Fi & Fantasy / sci-fifantasy

 About the Costume

 This costume has been exhibited several times over the past few years, most notably in London and France, alongside many other original costumes.
 Fantastic and highly detailed exhibit photos of this gown can be found at The Padawan’s Guide to Star Wars Movie Costumes.
-You can also learn more about the history and design of this costume, and many others from the Star Wars Prequels in Trisha Biggar’s book, Dressing a Galaxy: The Costumes of Star Wars.
+You can also learn more about the history and design of this costume, and many others from the Star Wars prequels in Trisha Biggar’s book Dressing a Galaxy: The Costumes of Star Wars.

 This costume has been exhibited several times over the past few years, most notably in London and France, alongside many other original costumes.
 Fantastic and highly detailed exhibit photos of this gown can be found at The Padawan’s Guide to Star Wars Movie Costumes.
-You can also learn more about the history and design of this costume, and many others from the Star Wars Prequels in Trisha Biggar’s book, Dressing a Galaxy: The Costumes of Star Wars.
+You can also learn more about the history and design of this costume, and many others from the Star Wars prequels in Trisha Biggar’s book Dressing a Galaxy: The Costumes of Star Wars.

 Credits